Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 • biochemical;

-• according to their spectrum of action.
+• in accordance with their spectrum of action.

 • glycopeptides;